mUr1i/C-basis/README.md

 ## FAQ :pushpin:

-Hello I am Joshua or you can call me **Dima**, I'm an highschool student from Eastern Asia, I have *slightly* experience of C++ still learning and decided to create my own repository to preserve and document about my experiences with the language and might let people see and use my files when I get older and whatelse, People can find something valuable and freely use it and provide feedbacks about issues of it.
+Hello I'm mUri and thats about it, I'm an highschool student from Eastern Asia, I have *slightly* experience of C++ still learning and decided to create my own repository to preserve and document about my experiences with the language and might let people see and use my files when I get older and whatelse, People can find something valuable and freely use it and provide feedbacks about issues of it.

 | Learned    | Languages  |